Ksound22/ksound22/README.md

 ### 🙋‍♂️ ABOUT ME :

 - ✨ Here's my [Personal Website](https://ksound22.github.io/)
-- 🔭 I’m currently working on my technical articles
+- 🔭 I’m currently working on a startup project I'll reveal to the world soon
 - 🌱 I’m currently learning Next JS and more JavaScript
 - ⚽ I'm a big fan of Football & WWE
-- 💬 Ask me about ...
+- 💬 Ask me about how we can work together.
+I excel in technical writing and copywriting, So I can help you in that aspect of your website.

 ### 📬 REACH ME OUT :
 <p align="left">